 He died on Dutch soil, from where his remains were brought back to Noyon only in 1952.
 And this is when the other story of Saint Eligio starts: his cult spreads through France, Germany and Italy.
 They all want him as a patron not only the goldsmiths, but practically all the craftsmen for metal, carters, garbage collectors, horse traders, farriers and even in more recent days, mechanics.
 In some places in France they bless the horse on his remembrance day.
 Even today in Vitigliano, a small village close to Minervino, between the 4th and 6th of December, there are customs and festivals of antique cult, rites and traditions.
 A useful occasion to know, remember and re-live rites and cults of the past and help the younger generation to approach religious practices developed in the area.
 At Palazzo Ducale Venturi, we found and brought to life 2 rings that were used to tie sick horses and pray to Saint Eligio, the depiction of which – according to testimonies of local elders – was inserted in the right hand niche on the front of the Palace.

 The legendary life of Giorgio (born in Cappadocia), recruited in the roman army, does not explain why he left the military life to take a journey to Alimini in Apulia, where a fierce dragon lived in a lake.

-The day in which Giorgio arrived in Alimini on his horse, the choice fell on the King’s only daughter.
-The King offered half of his lands and all of his wealth for his daughter to be saved, but the people accused him because it was he himself who had established the rules and therefore could not evade the commitment.
-(You can in the fresco on the vault of our suite, the offerings in the form of shards and Apulian vases).
+The day in which Giorgio arrived in Alimini on his horse, the choice fell on the king’s only daughter.
+The king offered half of his lands and all of his wealth for his daughter to be saved, but the people accused him because it was he himself who had established the rules and therefore could not evade the commitment.
+(You can see in the fresco on the vault of our suite, the offerings in the form of shards and Apulian vases).